 Vanina is an economist and political scientist specializing on social innovation, sustainable finance and CSR, with also almost twenty years of teaching, researching and consultancy experience.
 She is the holder of the elea Chair for Social Innovation and director for center of social innovation at IMD, Switzerland.
 Prior to coming to IMD, Vanina was Professor and Chair of Sustainable Entrepreneurship and Social Inclusion at Universidad del Pacífico, Peru.
 She has also been Adjunct Professor for IE Business School, Spain, where she taught Economic Environment and Country Analysis in blended programs.
 Vanina holds a PhD in business administration (economics) from the University of Memphis.

-Chairholder of African Legal Studies at the University of Bayreuth
+Professor and Chairholder of African Legal Studies at the University of Bayreuth

 Thoko is chairholder of African Legal Studies at the University Bayreuth since 2019.
 Furthermore, he is the project leader for the Tanzanian-German Centre for Eastern African Legal Studies (TGCL) and trustee of the Essex Wildlife Trust.
 Previously, Thoko worked as a senior teaching fellow at the School of Law, SOAS University of London and at the University of Essex as well as the Co-Chair for legal aspects of sustainable energy for all community of practice at the George-Washington University.
 Thoko is a public international lawyer and maintains research and teaching interests in human rights and international environmental law.
 His work is an ongoing socio-legal critique of international legal arrangements which he expresses through a consideration of a number of critical issues in children’s rights and sustainability governance.